-The central part of term life insurance is the death benefit.
-It’s what most people think of; the cash your beneficiaries receive when you pass away.
+The central part of term life insurance is the death benefits.
+It’s what most people think of, the cash your beneficiaries receive when you pass away.
 Term costs significantly less than permanent life insurance in part because it is so simple.

-But there is another type of term life insurance that includes extra features known as living benefits.
+But there is another part of term life insurance less well-known, living benefits.

 Some life insurance companies offer additional protection above and beyond death benefits.
-These extra features can add to the usefulness of your policy during your lifetime.
+These extra features (called riders) can add to the usefulness of your policy, particularly while you’re alive.

 Life insurance companies add living benefits to policies so that clients can take advantage of their life insurance during their lifetime.
 There are several different types allowing for different options.

 Living benefits are rare on term life policies.
 For that reason, we are showcasing three of the best term life policies with living benefits.

 If you have questions at any point, you can leave them in the comments or give us a call at (858) 703-6178.

 Living benefits mean that you can access a significant portion of the death benefits while you are still living.
 The death benefit (also called face amount) is the dollar amount that will go to your beneficiaries when you die.

 You will also hear the terms “accelerated benefits rider” and “accelerated death benefits” referring to living benefits.
 They’re all different terms for the same name, depending on the company are looking into.

 These living benefits are not the only riders you can add to a term life insurance policy.
 There are all sorts of add-ons you can take advantage of to customize your policy to fit your family.